 Real estate and residence permits in Thailand

 It is not possible to issue a residence permit in Thailand based on purchasing a property.
-However, there is an opportunity to get a long-term visa under the Thailand Elite program for investments for $16,000.
-Thai developers often meet halfway and offer buyers to apply for a visa when buying a property.
+However, there is an opportunity to get a long-term visa under the Thailand Elite program for investments for $17,500 (THB 605,000).
+Thai developers often meet buyers halfway and offer to apply for a visa when buying a housing unit.

 Responsibilities of foreign homeowners in Thailand

-A non-resident with property must properly pay the utility bills and taxes.
-When buying real estate, it is also necessary to pay one-time registration fees at the Land Department – on average 2-3% of the property value.
+A non-resident with property must properly pay utility bills and taxes.
+When purchasing real estate, one must also pay a one-time registration fee at the Land Department – typically equal to 2-3% of the property’s value.

 Step-by-step purchase of real estate in Thailand

-To better understand the process of buying Thai housing, we suggest you get acquainted with its key aspects.
+To better understand the process of buying Thai housing, we suggest you become acquainted with its key aspects.

 No. 1 Property selection and reservation

-An important stage of the sale transaction is the reservation of the housing and the signing of a contract with the seller.
-The document contains detailed information about the parties to the transaction and important housing data, as well as details of both parties and the payment schedule.
+An important stage of the sale transaction is the reservation of the housing unit and the signing of a contract with the seller.
+The document provides detailed information about the transaction’s parties and important housing data, as well as the details of both parties and the payment schedule.

-As a deposit, the buyer pays the seller 1% of the cost and the housing unit is withdrawn from the marketplace.
+The buyer pays the seller a deposit of 1% of the cost and the housing unit is then withdrawn from the market.

 Important!
-If the transaction is terminated through the buyer's fault, the deposit remains with the former owner and if on the contrary, the money will be refunded.
+If the buyer terminates the transaction, the deposit remains with the homeowner but if the homeowner terminates it, the money will be refunded to the buyer.

 No. 2 Legal aspects

-To observe the legal purity of the transaction, it is necessary to check the housing condition.
-A lawyer can help in this matter and monitor compliance with mandatory legal norms.
+To observe the legal purity of the transaction, it’s necessary to check the condition of the housing.
+A lawyer can help in this matter and ensure compliance with mandatory legal norms.

 What services do lawyers offer?

-- Checking the contract correctness, making changes, and agreeing with the current owner;
+• Checking the contract's correctness, making changes and agreeing with the current owner;

 These aspects are relevant for the secondary market.
-In the market of new buildings, there is only verification and modification of the contract.
+In the market of new buildings in Thailand, the contract must just be verified and modified.

 No. 3 Sales contract

-After making a deposit, the seller provides the buyer with a sales contract for verification and possible adjustments.
-This document contains all information about the acquired property, terms of purchase, and registration method.
-It also contains the financial costs of the documents and housing maintenance, as well as a fine for violating the conditions.
+After the deposit has been made, the seller provides the buyer with a sales contract for verification and possible adjustments.
+This document provides all information about the acquired property, the terms of purchase and the registration method.
+It also contains the financial costs of the documents and housing maintenance, as well as a fine if the terms and conditions are violated.

-The contract includes copies of documents from both sides of the transaction including documents for housing.
+The contract includes copies of documents from both the transaction parties, including the documents for the housing unit.

 No. 4 Money transfer

-There are 2 main ways to pay for a transaction in Thailand:
+There are two main ways to pay for a transaction in Thailand:

 1. In the primary market – transfer funds to the details of the developer specified in the contract.
-Payment can be made from an account anywhere in the world.
-The main thing is that the account should be issued to the buyer.
-Payment from the account of a legal entity is possible where the buyer is the founder;
+Payment may be made anywhere in the world as long as the account is in the buyer's name, You can open a bank account in Thailand if you have a sales contract, passport, developer check and a deposit of USD 30 (THB 1,037).
+Payment may be made from the founder of a legal entity's account ;

 2. In the secondary market – opening an account in one of the banks of Thailand and transferring money to it from an account in your native or any other country.
-When the housing is registered with the Land Department, the buyer gives the seller a check for the amount.
+Once the housing has been registered with the Land Department, the buyer gives the seller a cheque for the amount.

-Condition: when buying freehold real estate, the money must be transferred from a foreign account.
-If you are buying a house for rent, you can pay for the transaction in any convenient way.
+Important: When buying freehold real estate, the money must be transferred from a foreign account.
+If you are buying a leasehold house, you can pay for the transaction in any convenient way.

-If the condominium is not put up for sale to a foreigner, the buyer can create a Thai company which he/she controls, to purchase the property.
+If the condominium is not intended to be sold to a foreigner, the buyer can create a Thai company to purchase the property.
 Many people have created a company with nominal Thai shareholders.
 You not only own the majority of the shares but also the trustees for all nominal votes.
-For approximately ฿50,000 ($1,500), you create a company and all the documents you need.
-The company headed by you as a director buys a condominium and owns the property.
+For approximately USD 1,500 (TBH 50,000), you can create a company and all the documents you need.
+The company, of which you are a director, purchases and owns the property.

-The downside is that you have to pay about ฿15,000 a year to file corporate taxes and support your company.
-The advantage is that you can transfer the company and the condominium to another foreigner so you avoid taxes on the transfer of property.
-In other words, someone is buying your company with a condominium as the sole asset.
+The downside is that you have to pay about TBH 15,000 a year to file corporate taxes and support your company.
+The good news is that it will be simple to sell or transfer the nominee business or the condominium directly to another foreigner.
+Consequently, the previous owner saves money on taxes associated with the ownership transfer.
+In other words, a person purchases a business with the condo as their only asset.

 No. 5 Property title